apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/wasb.rst

 4. Use a `Connection String
    <https://docs.microsoft.com/en-us/azure/data-explorer/kusto/api/connection-strings/storage>`_
    i.e. add connection string to ``connection_string`` in the Airflow connection.
+5. Fallback on DefaultAzureCredential_.
+   This includes a mechanism to try different options to authenticate: Managed System Identity, environment variables, authentication through Azure CLI, etc.

 Only one authorization method can be used at a time.
 If you need to manage multiple credentials or keys then you should configure multiple connections.